-Step 2 - Hold a grown ups hand/or time out for the rest of playtime for any fighting, play fighting, bullying, hurting others.
-At lunch time the same rule must apply but for less time.
-The teacher must be informed of this. (at least 10 minutes)
+Step 2 - Hold a grown ups hand/or time out for the rest of playtime/activity for any fighting, play fighting, bullying, hurting others. (at most 10 minutes) At lunch time the same rule must apply but for less time.
+The teacher must be informed of this

-Step 3 - To see the head teacher or another member of the senior leadership team.
+Step 3 - To see the head teacher or another member of the senior leadership team, or Connections manager

-All incidents will be written in the incident book and cross referenced with any injuries written in the injury book.
+All incidents will be written in the incident book/CPOM's and cross referenced with any injuries written in the injury book.